Blogs

 Required Merchant Data

-Acquirers must collect and submit complete merchant information to their MMSP, including:
+Acquirers must collect and submit comprehensive merchant information to their MMSP.
+This includes:

 Gated Content Monitoring

-Monitoring must extend beyond publicly accessible website content to include:
+Monitoring must now extend beyond public website content to include:

-This requirement addresses a previous gap where merchants could hide non-compliant content behind authentication walls.
+This requirement addresses the risk of merchants hosting non-compliant content behind authentication walls to evade standard crawlers.

 Documentation Requirements

-This documentation must be audit-ready and available for review by Mastercard.
+This documentation must be available for review by Mastercard during audits to prove the efficacy of the monitoring program.

 15-Day Remediation Window